-I was given two new groups this term.
+I was given two new groups for yet another term.
 A junior group of 10 year olds and a senior group of 17 year olds.
-Looking back, I remember how the young ones greeted me that first day, asking if they could also make cups like the previous group, and how welcoming the older ones were, as they carried my clay and heavy buckets, day after day, from my car to their classroom.
-Not even the crisp winter air could stop them from wanting to learn this new thing called pottery.
+Looking back at 2017, I remember how the young ones greeted me on that first day, asking if they could also make cups and how the older ones carried my heavy buckets of clay week after week.
+Nothing could stop them from wanting to learn all about pottery.

 To me, making a sculpture of a person in clay is always a wonderful experience.
 You somehow always end up with a person that seems like yourself, even when you sculpt from a live model.
 Only last week at a sculpture workshop, I was told that I was adding curves where the model had none and took away where she had plenty.
-I marvel at this, because form speaks so straight forward with no fuss, as it reflects your own self back at you and does an amazing thing by mixing the present with your dreams and hopes for the future.
+I marvel at this, because form speaks so straight forward with no fuss, as it reflects your own self back at you and does an amazing thing – mixing the past with the future in the present.
 I wanted both pottery groups to have a taste of this and see if they would marvel at this too.

 I put a visual outline of a person on paper before them.
 They filled it with clay, picked the body up, carefully turned it over, attached a bottom and then made it sit upright.
 They contemplated themselves and then accordingly dressed their persons with clothes, made final tweaks to their postures and painted their colours.
 And then, they were all amazed, they could not believe what they had made!